Don't read this...

 A similarly useful exercise is to traverse a city on foot, especially the larger ones, although one would have to be fit enough to walk for hours on end.
 It can be done during the day or the night.
 Just as wilderness areas change from one aspect to another, so do cities.
 For example, a residential area gradually segueing into an industrial one, or a district with bars and restaurants making itself felt, and how commercial interests mix with other types.
 How the streetscape adopts a different tone, how buildings and their uses create an ambience, all this is rich information for the explorer.
 Guided tours and travelling by car do not provide that detailed experience.

 In Australia the question of monarchy vs republic achieves prominence at regular intervals.
 Currently (October 2022) the titular head of its parliament is the British King.
 Essentially republicans argue for the king to be replaced with a president.
 Aside from all the arguments surrounding history and the law, when it comes to the practical situation on the ground we are dealing with two basic mindsets (in principle that can apply anywhere): if we must have some ultimate authority, do we prefer that authority to be in our midst or half a world away - because both have obvious implications.
 One can turn the question around: what would the mindset of someone have to be who prefers to have a powerful entity constantly looking over their shoulder as it were, or having them far away?
 After all, there are adults who generally prefer having someone overseeing their affairs (a possible consequence of having grown up under helicopter parents), and there are those who enjoy striking out on their own.
-Monarchists may not like having their subject treated in this way, but reality has a habit of throwing things at believers.
+Monarchists and/or Republicans may not like having their subject treated in this way, but reality has a habit of throwing things at believers.

 The more governments prescribe, the greater the opposition they generate.
 It not only applies to the opinions as such, it's also government per se that will be opposed.
 Ironically then, as governments assert their stance across society, they undermine themselves.